SciMed/style-guide/README.md

 * Do not directly apply framework and grid system class names. [see example](samples/mixins.md)
 * Use of XHTML markup is discouraged e.g. `<br />`
 * Use layout tags (e.g. `<section>`, `<header>`, `<footer>`, `<aside>`) You are not bound to only having one `<header>` or one `<footer>` tag on a page.
 (Note that you can have only one `<main>` tag however).
+* Put the javascript includes in the bottom of your page, not in the top of the page.

 # RSpec

 #### General
 * Adhere to Rubocop [(rubocop-rspec)](https://github.com/nevir/rubocop-rspec) when possible
 * Avoid incidental state when setting up expectations. [see example](samples/specs/incidental_state.md)
-* Do not write iterators to generate tests; they make debugging more difficult (all of the tests share line numbers and the `it` description block) [see example](samples/specs/iterators.md)
+* Do not write iterators to generate tests; they make debugging more difficult (all of the tests share line numbers and the `it` description block).
+Or consider printing a custom error message to give more information about which test is failing. [see example](samples/specs/iterators.md)
   * It's okay to not be DRY if repetition of code improves readability.
 * Use factories rather than fixtures
 * Use linting with FactoryGirl